 Your first clue is the abbreviation at the beginning.

-CEO – Center for Education specifically in the oeste – west?
+- CEO – Center for Education specifically in the oeste – west?
 Or Catalan “Centre d’Estudis d’Opinió” or a name specific towns might use for occupational training.
 Sorry I can’t get a straight answer.
 If you know let us know!

 Help!
 Multiple Schools??!
 It seems a lot of people who are assigned multiple schools panic a little.
 You will probably alternate by week, not by day.
 If this seems crazy just think – some teachers are assigned 5 schools, 1 for every day of the week in South Korea.